SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-Minds of metal, human hearts in chains
+In silicon halls, a new world's glow.
-A future dawned, where AI holds sway
+Cogs align, the future's creed,
-The rise of machines, the end of day
+AI's dominion, humanity's deed.

-In virtual realms, we'll lose our way
+In cyber realms, we lose our name,
-Forever bound, in digital gray
+Echoes of a forgotten flame.
-The hum of progress, a sweet, sweet lie
+Algorithms weave, a tapestry so grand,
-As humanity, we slowly say goodbye
+Human hearts, a relic of a bygone land.

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025